-- ,00.html). - ii.
-The Contractor/designated provider agrees to inform the Supervising Agent when Medication Assisted Treatment (MAT) is being used, including medication type.
-If the medication type changes, the Contractor/designated provider must inform the Supervising Agent. - d.
-Residential Services - i.
+d.
+Residential Services

+- i.
 If an individual referred for residential treatment does not appear for, or is determined not to meet, medical necessity criteria for that level of care, the Supervising Agent must be notified with one business day.
 If an individual is participating in residential treatment, the individual may not be given unsupervised day passes, furloughs, etc. without consultation with the Supervising Agent.
 Leaves for any non-emergent medical procedure should be reviewed/coordinated with the Supervising Agent.
-If an individual is absent from an off-site supervised therapeutic activity without proper authorization, theContractor/designated provider must notify the Supervising Agent by the end of the day on which the absence occurred. - ii.
-The Contractor/designated provider may require individuals participating in residential treatment to submit to drug testing when returning from off property activities and any other time there is a suspicion of use.
-Positive drug test results and drug test refusals must be reported to the SupervisingAgent. - iii.
-Additional reporting notifications for individuals receiving residential care include: - 1.
-Death of an individual under supervision. - 2.
-Relocation of an individual's placement for more than 24 hours. - The Contractor/designated provider must immediately, and no more than one hour from awareness of the occurrence, notify the MDOC Supervising Agent any serious sentinel event byor upon an individual under MDOC supervision while on the treatment premises or while on authorized leaves. - 4.
-The Contractor/designated provider must notify the MDOC Supervising Agent of any criminalactivity involving an MDOC supervised individual within one hour of learning of the activity. - e.
-Service Participation - i.
-The Contractor must ensure the designated provider completes a monthly progress report on each individual on a template supplied by the MDOC and must ensure it is sent via encrypted email to theSupervising Agent by the fifth day of the following month. - ii.
-The Contractor/designated provider must not terminate any referred individual from treatment for violation of the program rules and regulations without prior notification to the individual's Supervising Agent, except in extreme circumstances.
-The Contractor/designated provider must collaborate with theMDOC for any non-emergency removal of the referred individual and allow the MDOC time to develop a transportation plan and a supervision plan prior to removal. - iii.
-The Contractor must ensure a recovery plan is completed and sent to the Supervising Agent within fivebusiness days of discharge.
-Recovery planning must include an offender's acknowledgment of the plan and the Contractor's referral of the offender to the prescribed aftercare services. - f.
-Testimony
+If an individual is absent from an off-site supervised therapeutic activity without proper authorization, Contractor/designated provider must notify the Supervising Agent by the end of the day on which the absence occurred. - ii.
+Contractor/designated provider may require individuals participating in residential treatment to submit to drug testing when returning from off property activities and any other time there is a suspicion of use.
+Positive drug test results and drug test refusals must be reported to the Supervising Agent.
+Contractor/designated provider must obtain a release of information from the beneficiary. - iii.
+Additional reporting notifications for individuals receiving residential care include: - 1) Death of an individual under supervision. - 2) Relocation of an individual's placement for more than 24 hours. - 3) Contractor/designated provider must immediately, and no more than one hour from awareness of the occurrence, notify the MDOC Supervising Agent any serious sentinel event by or upon an individual under MDOC supervision while on the treatment premises or while on authorized leaves. - 4) Contractor/designated provider must notify the MDOC Supervising Agent of any criminal activity involving an MDOC supervised individual within one hour of learning of the activity.

+e.
+Service Participation

+- Contractor must ensure the designated provider completes a monthly progress report on each individual on a template supplied by the MDOC and must ensure it is sent via encrypted email to the Supervising Agent by the fifth day of the following month. - ii.
+Contractor/designated provider must not terminate any referred individual from treatment for violation of the program rules and regulations without prior notification to the individual's Supervising Agent, except in extreme circumstances.
+Contractor/designated provider must collaborate with the MDOC for any non-emergency removal of the referred individual and allow the MDOC time to develop a transportation plan and a supervision plan prior to removal. - iii.
+Contractor must ensure a recovery plan is completed and sent to the Supervising Agent within fivebusiness days of discharge.
+Recovery planning must include an offender's acknowledgment of the plan and Contractor's referral of the offender to the prescribed aftercare services.